How to Choose an Assisted Living Facility in Ohio

 The Program of Comprehensive Assistance for Family Caregivers (PCAFC) is a different VA benefit that pays a stipend to a family caregiver for veterans with service-connected serious injuries.
 PCAFC is not an assisted-living benefit; it pays the family caregiver in a home setting.
 Most veterans in assisted living are using A&A for AL costs, not PCAFC.

-Long-term care insurance, where the resident or family owns a policy, is one of the most under-used funding sources in Ohio assisted living because many policies have multi-year elimination periods and benefit caps that families forget about until a parent needs care.
+Long-term care insurance, where the resident or family owns a policy, is one of the most under-used funding sources in Ohio assisted living, because many policies have multi-year elimination periods and benefit caps that families forget about until a parent needs care.
 If the family has a policy, pull it before signing an AL admission contract, check the benefit period and daily benefit cap, check whether it pays for assisted living or only for nursing-home care, and confirm whether the elimination period has been satisfied by prior home care or other qualifying expenses.
 Ohio's Partnership for Long-Term Care program exists alongside private LTC insurance and protects an additional dollar of assets for each dollar of qualifying LTC insurance benefit paid before the resident applies for Medicaid; this is a meaningful asset-protection tool for middle-class families that policy-savvy advisors should explain.

 What to Look For in a Facility